FahimF/sd-gui/README.md

   pip install diffusers --force-install
   ```

-  That should (theoretically) fix the issue.
+  That should re-install diffusers and fix the issue.

 ## Known Issues